2005 Rosno Cup

-The 2005 Rosno Cup took place from 15–18 December 2005.
-Five games were played in Russia and one was played in the Czech Republic.
+The 2005 Rosno Cup was played between 15 and 18 December 2005.
+The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
+Five of the matches were played in the Khodynka Arena in Moscow, Russia and one match in Sazka Arena in Prague, Czech Republic.
 The tournament was part of the 2005–06 Euro Hockey Tour.